 - Westmont College

-Applicants must be 18 or over.
+Applicants are enrolled in an undergraduate or graduate program.
 Applicants should have their own means of transportation and meet state insurance requirements.
 Knowledge of classical music is suggested, but is not a requirement.

 Interns commit to 2-3 weeks in Ojai and must be available during the Festival week (June 9 – 12, 2016).
 Please indicate on your application if you have special schedule requirements.